Keyboard shortcuts

 Before running Yelken, you need to have a few things installed on your machine.

-Yelken uses Postgresql as relational database.
+Yelken supports PostgreSQL and SQLite as relational databases.
 In the future, this option can be expanded to other relational databases, such as Mariadb or Mysql.
+It is suggested to use PostgreSQL database as it receives more testing.
+After installing PostgreSQL, you also need to create an empty database.

 Yelken needs to have its application, or Admin Panel, assets built and ready before starting.
-And these assets are built with trunk.
+And these assets are built with npm.
 You can install it with this command:

 Migrations